 HVdc Converter Stations.
-An assessment of the technical work completed by Nalcor and its consultants on the HVdc converter stations, electrode lines, and associated station equipment showed the work was reasonable as an_input to the Decision Gate 3 process.
-MHI has notified Nalcor of some project improvements which could be made during the detailed design phase, with little impact on the CPW result.
+An assessment of the technical work completed by Nalcor and its consultants on the HVdc converter stations, electrode lines, and associated station equipment showed the work was reasonable as input to the Decision Gate 3 process.
+MHI has noted some improvements to Nalcor for the project which could be made during the detailed design phase, with little impact on the CPW result.

 HVdc Transmission Line, Electrode, and Collector System.
 MHI reviewed the cost estimates, construction schedules, and design methodologies undertaken by Nalcor and its consultants for the HVdc transmission line, electrode, and collector system.
-In our opinion, Nalcor has used a reasonable approach in designing the transmission line to withstand many unique and severe climatic loading conditions along its length.
+In our opinion, Nalcor has used a reasonable approach in designing the 1:50 year return-period transmission line to withstand many unique and severe climatic loading conditions along its length.
 However, MHI continues to support selection of a 1:150 year return-period due to the criticality of the HVdc transmission line to the Labrador and Newfoundland electrical system.
+Application of the 1:150 year return-period would add significant costs to the HVdc transmission line and result in a narrowing of the gap between the two options CPW result.

 Strait of Belle Isle Crossing.
-AMHI's review of the work completed by Nalcor and its consultants has shown that the design definition and concept of the configuration of the marine crossing are well founded.
+A review of the work completed by Nalcor and its consultants has shown that the design definition and concept of the configuration of the marine crossing to be well founded.
 Further bathymetric work and a test borehole have shown that costs have increased only marginally.
 MHI considers that the marine crossing is viable, within the AACE Class 3 estimate range, and that it can be completed as planned within the allotted time frame.

 Muskrat Falls Generating Station.
 The cost estimates, construction schedules, and design work undertaken by Nalcor and its consultants were reviewed as part of the Decision Gate 3 process.
 The proposed schedule is appropriate and consistent with best utility practices.
-Based on the amount of engineering completed and on the number of tenders for which estimates have been provided by potential suppliers, NalcorMHI considers the Decision Gate 3 cost estimate to be better than an AACE Class 3-estimate and thus would be considered reasonable for a Decision Gate 3 project sanction.
+Based on the amount of engineering completed and on the number of tenders for which estimates have been provided by potential suppliers, Nalcor considers the Decision

+Gate 3 cost estimate to be better than an AACE Class 3 estimate and thus would be considered reasonable for a Decision Gate 3 project sanction.
 The Labrador transmission assets have also been appropriately designed and scheduled, and the cost estimate for them is consistent with good utility practice.